Netsug/nix-no-reposts/README.md

 Access the extension settings by clicking on the extension icon in your browser toolbar:

+### General Settings
 - **Delete Threshold**: How long to remember seen posts (6 hours, 1 day, 2 days, 1 week, 2 weeks, or never)
 - **Hide Crossposts**: Toggle filtering of all crossposts
 - **Less Aggressive Pruning**: Enable to reduce false positives when filtering similar posts
 - **Incognito Mode Only**: When enabled, the extension will only work in incognito windows
 - **Debug Mode**: Enable to see detailed logging in the console

+### Post Type Filtering
+Control exactly which types of posts are subject to duplicate filtering:
+- Hide Text Posts
+- Hide Image Posts
+- Hide Video Posts
+- Hide Gallery Posts
+- Hide Link Posts

+### Storage Management
+- View statistics on tracked entries and storage size
+- Reset settings to defaults
+- Delete all stored post data

 ## How It Works

-The extension scans Reddit posts as you browse and:
+The extension employs multiple techniques to detect duplicate content:

+1. **Content Link + Author Detection**:
+   - Creates a unique hash from content URL + author
+   - Detects the same content shared by the same person across subreddits

+2. **Title + Author Similarity**:
-1. Creates a unique hash for each post based on content link and author, or title and author
+   - Creates a unique hash from post title + author
-2. Stores this information locally with a timestamp
-3. Compares new posts against previously seen content
-4. Hides duplicates according to your preferences
+   - Helps detect slightly modified reposts (can be disabled with "Less Aggressive Pruning")

+3. **Media Content Analysis**:
+   - For images: Creates content-based hashes to match visually identical images
+   - For videos: Analyzes video content to detect duplicates
+   - For galleries: Creates combined hashes of all images in the gallery

+4. **Storage and Privacy**:
+   - All identifiers are stored as secure MD5/SHA256 hashes
-5. Periodically cleans up old entries based on your chosen threshold
+   - Data is automatically pruned based on your threshold settings

-## Privacy

-This extension:

-- Works entirely in your browser
-- Does not send any data to external servers
+   - Works entirely locally - no data is sent to servers
-- Uses MD5 hashing to avoid storing plain-text post information.
-Only timestamps (and user settings) are stored locally not hashed.
-- Automatically cleans up old data based on your settings

-## Development
+## Technical Details

-This extension is built with TypeScript for the backend, Tailwind CSS for the frontend, and uses the Chrome Extension API for browser integration.
+This extension is built with TypeScript for robustness and uses modern browser APIs for efficiency:

+- MutationObserver for real-time DOM monitoring
+- Chrome Storage API for persistent data storage
+- Background services for media content processing
+- Responsive settings UI with Tailwind CSS

 ### Project Structure

-- `content.ts`: Main filtering logic
+- `content.ts`: Main filtering logic and post detection
-- `background.js`: Sees if the current window is in incognito
+- `background.js`: Handles incognito detection and media processing
-- `options.html/options.js`: Settings interface
+- `options.html/options.ts`: Settings interface and storage management
 - `manifest.json`: Extension configuration

 ### Building from Source